San Antonio Child Custody Lawyers

 Custody decisions are not always final and may be appealed for some reasons, mainly if the person granted custody later proves unfit or drastic changes occur in the child or parent’s life.

-Courts may award divorcing parents ‘joint managing conservatorship’ (sometimes known as ‘joint legal custody’ in some states) over the child.
+Courts may award divorcing parents’ joint managing conservatorship’ (sometimes known as ‘joint legal custody’ in some states) over the child.
 The parents share the right to make important decisions about their child’s life, including where the child will live.
-The divorcing parents can come up with the arrangement on their own and turn it into a ‘parenting plan.’
-If no parenting plan is filed with the court, a judge can decide custody issues.
-If a history of domestic violence or one parent has otherwise demonstrated an inability to act in the child’s best interests, the court can grant ‘sole managing conservatorship,’ where only one parent will make decisions regarding the child’s welfare.
+The divorcing parents can create the arrangement independently and turn it into a ‘parenting plan.’
+If no parenting plan is filed with the court, a judge can decide on custody issues.

-Also, when the court makes an order awarding joint managing conservatorship, the court must designate one parent as the ‘primary parent’ (the parent that has the exclusive right to determine the child’s primary residence).
-The court must also establish a geographic area where the primary parent can maintain the child’s primary residence.
+Also, when the court makes an order awarding joint managing conservatorship, the court must designate one parent as the ‘primary parent’ (the parent with the exclusive right to determine the child’s primary residence).
+The court must also establish a geographic area where the primary parent can maintain the child’s residence.
 The other parent then visits the child according to a visitation schedule.

 In custody decisions, courts consider several factors, including:

-Also, the courts may also consider the geographical proximity of the parents’ residences, the child’s preference (if the child is at least 12 years old), and any other factor that the court considers to apply to the case.
+The courts may also consider the geographical proximity of the parents’ residences, the child’s preference (if the child is at least 12 years old), and any other factor the court considers to apply to the case.

 Why Choose Us?